Best gifts to give your dad for 2020

 You'll need some sturdy straps to rig the hammock to trees.
 However, if you can afford it, I'd recommend Kammock's Swiftlet hammock stand.
 It's lightweight, surprisingly simple to assemble and adjust and it comes with a terrific carrying case.
 The company is currently accepting Swiftlet preorders for a July 31 ship date.

-In an era of toilet paper shortages, a bidet is a sound investment and a thoughtful Father's Day gift.
+In an era of toilet paper shortages, a bidet is a sound investment and a thoughtful Father's Day gift for your dad.
 It's also a healthier and potentially more sustainable alternative to paper goods.
 There's much to recommend about the Omigo.
 Importantly, it's dead simple to install; I'm not much of a plumber and it took me less than 45 minutes to get it up and running, with zero issues.

 It has everything one could want in a bidet -- rear and front wash nozzles, a seat heater, multiple temperature and position settings and a nifty blue nightlight.
 That noted, at $584, the flagship model is far too expensive and the features that are exclusive to it aren't essential.
 I'd recommend the OmigoSL instead, which costs nearly $200 less but gives you all of the vital bells and whistles.
 It comes with a 90-day free trial that leaves you on the hook just for shipping costs.
 Note that you can also make your own bidet, if you're the DIY type, or opt for something considerably more affordable, such as a Tushy model.